Cloud Assembly cloud zones are sections of compute resources that are specific to your cloud account type such as AWS or vSphere.

 Then, if you request an additional 2 virtual machines, they are placed on DRS cluster 3, which will now have 8 virtual machines.
 The load for clusters 1 and 3 remain the same at 8 and 9.

-If two cloud zones both match all the criterias needed for provisioning, then the placement logic selects the one with higher priority.
+If two cloud zones both match all the criteria needed for provisioning, then the placement logic selects the one with the highest defined project provisioning priority.